 Climate -- This Dogwood prefers part sun, except in cooler climates, where it can take full sun.
 It does not need lots of direct sun to be happy.
 In hotter climates, it's best to give it some afternoon shade.

 Mature trees are said to be hardy in Zones 6, but i recommend protecting the plant from all frost the first 2-3 years, perhaps by moving the pot indoors over the winter, or by giving overhead protection.
 When the plant nears flowering size, it might need cooler nights in winter (below 55-60°F / 12-16°C) to encourage flowering, although i am not certain about this.

-Over about 40% humidity is recommended.
+Over about 40% humidity is best.

-If you have any questions, feel free to email me.
+If you have any questions, feel free to contact me.